 Congenital heart disease is a term for a variety of birth defects that affect the normal way the heart works.
-Congenital means that this condition occurs from birth, meaning the person with CHD is born with it.
-Known as one of the most common forms of birth defects, 9 out of every 1,000 babies born in the United States suffer from congenital heart disease.
+Congenital means the condition is present at birth.
+Known as the most common birth defect, 1 out of every 100 babies born in the United States suffer from congenital heart disease.

 But What is Congenital Heart Disease?
 And why does it happen?